oroinc/documentation/admin_guide/landing_system_configuration/general_setup_sysconfig/user_settings.rst

   :header: "Option", "Description"
   :widths: 10, 30

-  "**MinimalPassword Length**","Enter the number of characters to define the length of the password.
+  "**Minimal Password Length**","Enter the number of characters to define the length of the password.
 By default, 8 is specified"
   "**Require a Number**","Specify whether the password should contain a number.
 By default, the option is enabled."
   "**Require A Lower Case Letter**","Specify whether the password should contain a lower case letter.
 By default, the option is enabled"
   "**Require An Upper Case Letter**","Specify whether the password should contain an upper case letter.
 By default, the option is enabled"